AndrewWasHere/HierarchicalStateMachines.jl/README.md

 ## Honorable Mentions

-Thanks to [G Gundam](https://github.com/g-gundam) for encouraging me to actually publish HSM.jl on JuliaHub, the proofreading, and the pull requests.
+Thanks to [G Gundam](https://github.com/g-gundam) for encouraging me to actually publish HierarchicalStateMachines.jl on JuliaHub, the proofreading, and the pull requests.

 ## License